The main line-drawing algorithm used to draw non-horizontal lines

 The full LOIN routine implements the same basic algorithm multiple times, tweaked to cater for all the other variations of sloping line (such as more vertical lines that slope sharply up and to the left, for example).
 But the same principles apply, just with different signs.

-Also, it's worth noting that Elite doesn't plot the last pixel in any of its lines.
-This is to prevent corners from disappearing; if you imagine us drawing a triangle by drawing a line from point A to point B, then from B to C, and then from C to A again, then if we plotted the end points, each of the triangle's vertices (A, B and C) would be plotted twice, once as the start of a line, and again as the end of the line.
+Also, it's worth noting that Elite doesn't plot the first pixel in any of its lines.
+This is to prevent corners from disappearing; if you imagine us drawing a triangle by drawing a line from point A to point B, then from B to C, and then from C to A again, then if we plotted all the end points, each of the triangle's vertices (A, B and C) would be plotted twice, once as the start of a line, and again as the end of the line.
 Normally this wouldn't be a problem, but because Elite draws everything on-screen using EOR logic (so objects can be drawn and then erased by simply drawing them again), this would mean the corner points would disappear, and that would look very strange.
-So there is also logic in the following to omit the last pixel from the line, in the same way that HLOIN omits the final pixel from its lines too.
+So there is logic in the LOIN routine to omit the first pixel from each line, and there's similar logic in the HLOIN routine, which omits the rightmost pixel from horizontal lines for the same reason.

 Summary of the routine